time-remapping-premiere-pro

 panasonic-gh5-4k-60-fps

-The Panasonic GH5 can shoot 4K/60FPS and even up to 180FPS for super slow-motion!
+The Panasonic GH5 can shoot 4K/60FPS and even up to 180FPS for super slow motion!

 What are Frame Rates?

-(The availability of 24 (23.98) fps or 25 fps depends on if you set your camera to NTSC or PAL region mode.
+(The availability of 24 (23.98) fps or 25 fps depends on whether you set your camera to NTSC or PAL region mode.
 To keep it simple; in the United States NTSC is selected and in the rest of the world PAL).

 PAL-vs-NTSC